About Elizabeth Jane (Bessie) Robinson

 Born in 1844 at Carcoar/Mount Macquarie, New South Wales, Bessie Robinson moved with her family to Canowindra aged eight, where her father became an innkeeper.

-In 1861 she married John Flanagan.
+In 1861, Bessie married John Flanagan.
 Shortly afterwards, they moved to Sheet-of-Bark, near Woodstock, where they also became hoteliers.
-In 1868 Bessie moved back to Canowindra with John and their four children where John took over the licence of the Victoria Hotel.
-Following John’s death in 1872, she took up the licence of the hotel, now the site of the Old Vic Inn.
+In 1868, Bessie moved back to Canowindra with John and their four children, and John took over the licence of the Victoria Hotel.

 Bessie’s mother had built the original weatherboard structure in 1865 on Bessie’s land.
-An 1867 reference to the hotel described it as having: “ten rooms, detached kitchen, and six stalled stables … Large stockyard, together with 160 acres of land securely fenced and subdivided into two paddocks.”
+An 1867 reference to the hotel described it as having: 'ten rooms, detached kitchen, and six stalled stables … Large stockyard, together with 160 acres of land securely fenced and subdivided into two paddocks'.

-Bessie soon turned the hotel into a friendly place where local residents gathered for town meetings.
-She always maintained her own medicine chest, being described as having 'played the role of doctor and nurse' in the district for over 20 years.
-She became an enthusiastic advocate for establishing a new district school.
-By 1872 Bessie had already set up a small, privately run school in Canowindra, open to all, but it had limited resources.
-Bessie proposed that the community apply for government aid to set up a state school.
-The initial application was not successful.
+She also became an enthusiastic advocate for establishing a new district school.
+By 1872, Bessie had already set up a small, privately-run school in Canowindra, open to all, but with limited resources.
+Bessie proposed that the community apply for government aid to set up a state school, but the initial application was not successful.

 Throughout this time, Bessie continued to campaign for a new school in Canowindra.
 Thomas supported her efforts, and in 1875 her application for a ‘provisional school’ was approved.
 The school grew quickly and was upgraded to public school status by 1877.

-In 1878 the couple developed a second (‘Clyburn’) subdivision.
+In 1878, the couple developed a second (‘Clyburn’) subdivision.
 They also built several shops opposite the hotel on the village’s main street, now Gaskill Street.

 Bessie and James continued to live at the hotel until Bessie sold it in the early 1900s.
 A fourth subdivision followed in 1922.